Retzu/taskstack/README.md

 Docker
 ------
-We'll use a Docker container for running PostgreSQL so people don't have to install PostgreSQL to their machines.
-There's a script that automates the start of the container somewhat but it's probably pretty crappy.
+There's a script for starting a PostgreSQL Docker container that works for default values in `settings.py`.

 Django
 ------
 While developing, you should run Django with `manage.py runserver`.
-We'll make it so that the DB that is used while `DEBUG == True` is the Docker container, i. e. `localhost`.
-For production we'll use a Docker container for Django too.
-The DB's address being used should then be something like `taskstack-database` or something.
-Gunicorn and nginx will also be involved but we'll figure out the magic later.
+DB host, DB name, username and password default to `localhost` and `taskstack` can be changed by running Django with env variables (see `settings.py`).
+Docker, Gunicorn and nginx will be involved in the future but we'll figure out the magic later.

 Ubuntu
 ------